 I couldn’t understand why a job that was perfect for my current situation wasn’t bringing me any satisfaction.
 I had no job, my son wasn’t in daycare so I felt like I hit the jackpot when this came along.
 A job where I periodically had to make home visits but can work from home!?
 Work from home sounded absolutely perfect but the job itself brought me no joy, it only added to the negativity I was feeling.
 It also had its issues and stressors as any job and raising and caring for a one year old on top of trying to work through and with a clouded mind was not easy at all.
 I struggled because I wanted to be grateful for the employment and I was, but I became careless about it.
 I ended up losing the job in August and surprisingly it was a relief.
 I couldn’t quit because I obviously needed the money but in the end it wasn’t worth the effect it had on my mental health.
 This wasn’t a job I went to school 4 years to have and in turn my mind became my worst enemy.
 I kept thinking and feeling like I was supposed to have reached so many pinnacles by now, it brought out all the negative criticism I had towards myself.
 I didn’t want to admit it but I was depressed and I’m still not 100% but I’m both trying and aware so that has to count as something.
 I’ve never spent this much time away from my blog or even writing for that matter but I couldn’t shake the unhappiness I was truly feeling inside.
 I couldn’t even bring myself to journal or self-reflect.
 It takes a lot to openly admit when you are struggling mentally, but I’m always transparent in my journey.
 Blogging/writing is not only a source of motivation, inspiration, and empowerment on my behalf, but also a form of self-care that I was selling myself short on.
 Looking back at the past year I had to take a step back and look at the magnitude of things that I’d been dealing with.

-Within the past two years alone I’ve experienced pregnancy, bringing life into the world, making the decision not to bring another one into it, heartbreak, transitioning into motherhood, job issues, financial problems, and so much more that I didn’t give myself time to really digest everything that was happening emotionally and mentally.
+Within the past two years alone I’ve experienced pregnancy, bringing life into the world, heartbreak, transitioning into motherhood, job issues, financial problems, and so much more that I didn’t give myself time to really digest everything that was happening emotionally and mentally.
 So many new and different major life changes and stressors.
 It shouldn’t have been a shock that this job felt like the end of the world but it was simply the tipping point and brought me some clarity when it was all said it done.
-I also widely believe that my birth control method that I started in March is/was playing a role in enhancing the negative feelings which I’ve talked to my doctor about; but I’m working towards making the necessary changes and choices to better my life as a whole by factoring out anything that isn’t effecting me positively 100%, including people.
+Now, I’m working towards making the necessary changes and choices to better my life as a whole by factoring out anything that isn’t effecting me positively 100%, including people.

 It’s so easy to bypass your own feelings when deep down you don’t want to face them.
 Throwing a rug over a hole in the floor won’t fix the hole.
 Breezing over how you feel because you feel “alright” in that very moment can turn out to be toxic.
 I’m sure the rug looked nice until someone walked over the hidden death trap.
 Start having the same conversations with yourself that you have with other people, “How are you feeling?”, “Is there something bothering you that you want to talk about?”, etc. check in with yourself daily.
 By checking in with yourself you can minimize stressors and learn your triggers.
 Triggers are external events or circumstances that may produce very uncomfortable emotional or psychiatric symptoms, such as anxiety, panic, discouragement, despair, or negative self-talk.